canonical/snapd/docs/frameworks.md

    device files, sensors, cameras, etc)
  * Frameworks are delivered via snaps
  * Frameworks can be installed on the same system without conflicts
+ * Framework `binaries` may be used without prepending the package name
  * Frameworks run in a carefully crafted security profile
  * Frameworks are tightly coupled with separately maintained security policies that extend the security policy available to apps consuming a framework